juanantoniofm/ansible.nginx_role/README.md

 This is a fork of [this repo](https://github.com/bennojoy/nginx.git).
 In this version, it has also the capability to define upstream servers in http.
+Just add your servers to the upstream key, as you would write them in nginx.conf (see example 5)

 This role installs and configures the nginx web server.
 The user can specify